GoogleCloudPlatform/professional-services-data-validator/README.md

 target tables.
 Once the connections are created, you can run validations on those tables.
 Validation results can be printed to stdout (default) or outputted to BigQuery (recommended).
-DVT also allows you to save or edit validation configurations in a YAML file.
+DVT also allows you to save or edit validation configurations in a YAML or JSON file.
 This is useful for running common validations or updating the configuration.

 ### Managing Connections